CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 If an office laptop fails, it is defective, destroyed, lost or stolen should this be reported immediately.
 This also applies to private devices that are used for business purposes.
 For this purpose, there should be clear reporting channels and contact persons in each institution.

-In particular, if a laptop is lost or stolen, must be acted quickly, since it is not just about the replacement of the devices, but also that the information concerned will not be misused.
+In particular, if a laptop is lost or stolen, must be acted quickly, since it is not only about the replacement of the equipment, but also that the information concerned will not be misused.
 Laptops may contain sensitive data that requires immediate action, such as:

 * Access data such as passwords: All access data in any affected IT system must be changed immediately.
 Information classified as confidential: All affected areas (eg department, customers) must be notified in order to take appropriate action.
 * Information classified as confidential: all affected areas (eg, department, customers) must be notified to take appropriate action.